-While it seems that the Euro zone may have averted a major euro-crisis and a much-feared "hard-landing" of the Chinese economy may end up to be relatively mild, the forecast for the global economic growth outlook remains rather anemic.
-Even though the much- publicized US "fiscal-cliff" problem is likely to resolve one-way-or-another, the US' economic recovery is likely to be fairly mild.
-Hence, capital expenditure is expected to remain weak across most industries.
-The Group's revenue and earnings are dependent on capital expenditure for the oil & gas, petrochemical, energy and oleo-chemical sectors.
+The still unresolved Eurozone crisis and the rapidly slowing demand in the major emerging countries will depress outlook further.
+Capital expenditure is expected to slow across most industries given the uncertain euro crisis and weakening demand.
+The Group's revenue and earnings are dependent on capital expenditure for the oil and gas, petrochemical, energy and oleo-chemical sectors.
 The global fabrication industry is driven largely by capital expenditure which is determined by demand for capacity expansion.
-The Middle East's petrochemical capacity overhang and the current political turmoil there would require a few more years for demand recovery to absorb the excesses.
+However, huge capacity expansion in the middle-east during the pre-sub-prime crisis (United States of America) particularly in the oil and gas and petrochemical sectors had created massive overcapacity and this together with the current political turmoil would require a few more years for demand recovery to absorb the excesses.

-Demand in the major developed countries and the principal emerging economies will remain weak.
-Notwithstanding the rather uncertain outlook, alternative renewable energy is gaining attention as rising costs and environmental factors are encouraging investment in this field and replacement of old inefficient plants.
+Demand in the major developed countries will remain depressed while growth momentum is waning in the principal emerging economies.
+Notwithstanding the rather uncertain outlook, the positive areas are in alternatives to renewable energy as rising costs and environmental factors are encouraging investment in these fields and to replace old inefficient plants.

 The most encouraging development in recent years is that the Group has built a very strong track record and reputation as a process equipment fabricator for the oleo-chemical industry.
-In fact this sector has cushioned the Group's earnings for the past few years.
-Going forward, the rapid expansion of palm oil acreage in Malaysia and Indonesia coupled with rising demand for oleo-chemical end-products and biofuel should augur well for the Group.
+In fact this sector has cushioned the Group's earnings for the past two years.
+Going forward, the rapid expansion of palm oil acreage in Malaysia and Indonesia coupled with rising demand for oleo-chemical end-products in Asian and other developing countries should augur well for the Group.